ixalon/node-evohome/README.markdown

 # node-evohome

 A node.js client library for Honeywell Evohome.
+A work in progress.
+Pull-requests welcome!

 ## Installing